vuquocan1987/QuizzApiWiki/RESTful-API-documentation-and-hypermedia.md

 <p>
 	You have two options:
 		<ol>
 			<li>Implement the API using a non-hypermedia format (RESTful CRUD).
-In this case, it is mandatory that all your resources are connected. <strong>Anyhow, you cannot get full points in this section if you do not design your API using an hypermedia format</strong></li>
+In this case, it is recommended that all your resources are connected (linking to other resources). <strong>Anyhow, you cannot get full points in this section if you do not design your API using an hypermedia format</strong></li>
 			<li>Using an hypermedia format.
 Lots of examples provided in Exercise 3.
 You can get full points.
 In this case you need to clearly include in the documentation a profile with link relations and semantic descriptors.</li>
 		</ol>